leocov-dev/packwiz-web/README.md

 > [!WARNING]
 >
-> **This is still work-in-progress, but will run locally**
+> **This is still work-in-progress**

 A web service to manage [Packwiz](https://github.com/packwiz/packwiz) Minecraft Mod configurations.
+This uses a fork of Packwiz, [packwiz-nxt](https://github.com/leocov-dev/packwiz-nxt) that exposes more functionality as a library.

 You are able to administer Mods by creating new packs and adding, removing or updating mods.
 Any changes are immediately available to users.

 1. [x] Create Modpacks in a beautiful interactive web UI
 2. [x] Admin and User accounts for secure collaboration
-3. [x] Serve static Modpack files to users
+3. [x] Serve static Modpack files to servers/clients
 4. [ ] Duplicate existing packs to test out changes
-5. [ ] Modpack changes are tracked via Git.
-Roll back changes to a previous state
+5. [ ] Snapshot Modpacks and roll back to previous states
-6. [ ] Upload existing Packwiz mod configurations
+6. [ ] Import existing Packwiz mod configurations
+7. [ ] OIDC authentication

 ## Deploy
 This is a web service intended to be deployed as a docker container.
-You need to mount a directory into the container to persist your packwiz files.
 You can connect the service to an external Postgres database or a sqlite database in a mounted directory.

 [Latest Container Image]()